 Hi, I’m Amber.
-I live in Hamilton, New Zealand, a town that wraps itself around a winding river and where people can still enjoy a relatively low key lifestyle and a vege garden in their backyard.
+I live in Hamilton, New Zealand, a beautiful town that wraps itself around a winding river and where many people enjoy a relatively low key lifestyle and a vege garden in their backyard.

 The food I cook is the result of one complex household of eating rules.
-If pushed for a label I’d consider myself vegetarian as that’s how I’ve eaten for more than 20 years.
+If pushed for a label I’d consider myself vegetarian as that’s how I’ve eaten for nearly 25 years.
 Then in 2015 I had a long dairy-free stint for the benefit of my breastfed wee babe and found the transition to a largely vegan diet far easier and more enjoyable than I expected.
-I’ll continue eating this way because it makes me feel good, and I believe it’s what the world needs more of.
+I’ll continue eating this way as much as I can because it makes me feel good, and I believe it’s what the world needs more of.

 My husband is a lapsed vegetarian, who now occasionally eats meat, but not fish, and only on his terms (cue the outrageously priced, local, free range turkey at Christmas time).
-My seven year old daughter is lacto-ovo vegetarian and happy to get up on her soapbox any time to tell you why.
+My nine and three year old daughters have been raised lacto-ovo vegetarian.
+They’re both thriving, happy and the older of the two is very conversant and comfortable talking about why we don’t eat meat (the environment, the animals, and our health).
 I imagine the little one will follow in those same footsteps.
-No wonder no one invites us over for dinner!

 I started this website to share recipes for healthy, interesting, delicious plant-based meals.
 I hope it inspires you, I really hope you cook some of these great recipes, and that you think a little about what you and your family are eating.